EarthObservation/rvt-qgis/README.md

 ## Installation

 Create a ZIP file from the repository and install it via standard QGIS Plugin installation method and select install from ZIP.
+See [QGIS Plugins — QGIS Documentation documentation](http://docs.qgis.org/latest/en/docs/user_manual/plugins/plugins.html).

 Later, you can also just update the files located in your Plugins folder.
 It is located under QGIS profiles, e.g.:
 ```